cartesi/docs/cartesi-rollups/build-dapps/create-dapp.md

     return status
 ```

-## Create the Docker build for the new DApp
+## Create the Docker build for the new dApp

 ```shell
 docker buildx bake --load